 - Vision exams.
-One vision exam, including refraction, per covered person per Calendar Year.
-The Medical Benefit Plan will pay 100% of the cost of the exam for covered persons who use an in-network Preferred ophthalmologist.
-The Medical Benefit Plan will pay 100% of the cost of an in-network exam every other year for HEP-compliant covered persons. - Hearing exams.
+One routine vision exam, including refraction, per covered person per Calendar Year. - Hearing exams.
 One exam per covered person per Calendar Year.
 Coverage includes screening to determine the medical necessity for hearing correction when performed by a physician certified as an otolaryngologist or a legally qualified audiologist holding a Certificate of Clinical Competence in Audiology from the American Speech and Hearing Association in the absence of any applicable licensing requirements. - Covered persons in the Primary Care Access Plan must obtain a referral for hearing examinations. - Naturopathic physicians.
 The Medical Benefit Plan will cover services performed by a naturopathic physician for the treatment of illness or injury otherwise covered under the Medical Benefit Plan. - Covered persons in the Primary Care Access Plan must obtain a referral to see a naturopath.